nimwegenLab/MiM_NikonTi/Docs/NikonTi_setup_description.md

 - Configured camera for water cooling.

 ## 20151127 (Thomas)
-- Adjust diaphragm of fluo excitation light path.
+- Adjust diaphragms of fluo excitation light path.
 Using the centering tool, aperture diaphragm is set to fill the objective (light contour on the ring).
-Using a uniform fluo slide, the field diaphragm is set tom minimal opening not producing vignetting in the camera field of view.
+Using a uniform fluo slide, the field diaphragm is set to the minimal opening not producing vignetting in the camera field of view.
 Flat field pictures have been saved before and after adjusting the diaphragms.

 ## 20151203 (Thomas)